alstat/collabwork/Hacking-Data/README.md

   # Clean the raw data by removing the storm header names
   new.dat <- read.table(text = raw.dat[-storm.hdr], col.names = colmn.hdr, comment.char = '', fill = TRUE)

-  # Take distance between rows of storm header names, these distance
+  # Take the distance between rows of storm header names, these distances
-  # will be used for labels repitions of the storm
+  # will be used for repetitions of the storm labels
   storm.hdist <- c(diff(storm.hdr) - 1, length(raw.dat) - storm.hdr[length(storm.hdr)])

   # Tabulate the storm names